 Why Treasury Yields Matter

 Treasury yields can indicate the overall state of the stock market and the general economy.
-For example, as treasury yields increase, so do other interest rates.
+For example, changes in Treasury yields can affect the rise and fall of other interest rates, including mortgage interest rates, auto loans and business loans.

-Treasury rates also signify the level of investor confidence.
-When confidence in the market is low, buyers tend to gravitate toward safer investments like treasuries.
-Thus, the demand for treasury bonds increases.
+Treasury rates generally signify the level of investor confidence.
+When confidence in the market is low, buyers tend to gravitate toward safer investments like Treasuries.
+Thus, the demand for Treasury bonds increases.
 When investor confidence is high, buyers may take on riskier investments and lower demand for government-backed securities.

-- If you’re considering adding treasury bonds to your portfolio, figuring out treasury yields can be useful.
+- If you’re considering adding Treasury bonds to your portfolio, figuring out Treasury yields can be useful.
 A financial advisor can help you with that.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/outline205, ©iStock.com/izusek, ©iStock.com/ipopba